AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 ## Passaggi successivi {#next-steps}

-Una volta ottenuto l&#39;ID utente e il nome del server regionale, puoi iniziare a inviare e ricevere [!UICONTROL DCS] dati.
-Consultate [Creazione di chiamate DCS API](../../../api/dcs-intro/dcs-s2s/dcs-s2s-calls.md).
+Once you have the user ID and regional server name, you can start sending and receiving [!UICONTROL DCS] data.
+See [Making DCS API Calls](../../../api/dcs-intro/dcs-s2s/dcs-s2s-calls.md).